 - 1. Orders, requirements, decisions, interpretations, determinations.
-The Zoning Board of Appeals may reverse or affirm, wholly or partly, or may modify the order, requirement, decision, interpretation or determination appealed from and shall make such order, requirement, decision, interpretation or determination as in its opinion ought to have been made in the matter by the Enforcement Officer charged with the enforcement of such ordinance or local law, and to that end, shall have all the powers of such Enforcement Officer from whose order, requirement, decision, interpretation or determination as in its opinion or determination or determination as a such as the powers of such Enforcement Officer from whose order, requirement, decision, interpretation or determination the appeal is taken. - 2.
+The Zoning Board of Appeals may reverse or affirm, wholly or partly, or may modify the order, requirement, decision, interpretation or determination appealed from and shall make such order, requirement, decision, interpretation or determination as in its opinion ought to have been made in the matter by the Enforcement Officer charged with the enforcement of such ordinance or local law, and to that end, shall have all the powers of such Enforcement Officer from whose order, requirement, decision, interpretation the appeal is taken. - 2.
 Use variances. - a.
 The Zoning Board of Appeals, on appeal from the decision or determination of the Zoning Enforcement Officer, shall have the power to grant use variances. - b.
 No such use variance shall be granted by the Zoning Board of Appeals without a showing by the applicant that applicable zoning regulations and restrictions have caused unnecessary hardship.
 In order to prove such unnecessary hardship the applicant shall demonstrate to the Zoning Board of Appeals that for each and every permitted use under the zoning regulations for the particular district where the property is located, - 1. the applicant cannot realize a reasonable return, provided that lack of return is substantial as demonstrated by competent financial evidence; - 2. that the alleged hardship relating to the property in question is unique, and does not apply to a substantial portion of the district or neighborhood; - 3. that the requested use variance, if granted, will not alter the essential character of the neighborhood; and - 4. that the alleged hardship has not been self-created. - c.
 The Zoning Board of Appeals, in the granting of use variances, shall grant the minimum variance that it shall deem necessary and adequate to address the unnecessary hardship proven by the applicant, and at the same time preserve and protect the character of the neighborhood and the health, safety and welfare of the community.